alintulu/workflow-JetMETAnalysis/workflow/yadage/test/README.md

 ## Test showcasing scatter-gather paradigm and subworkflows

-### Workflow

 ```
 yadage-run workdir workflow.yaml inputs_less.yaml
 ```

-The file workflow.yaml first calls the subworkflow.yaml.
-The subworkflow runs as a multistep-stage with batchsize 5, meaning that N number of jobs are created, each job having as input 5 files read from inputs_less.yaml.
+Why subworkflows?
+You can define an entire workflow to run as a single step in another workflow!
+Converting a two step workflow to a single step subworkflow.

+The file workflow.yaml starts by calling subworkflow.yaml.
+The subworkflow defines two unique steps, the second depending on the first.
+The second step expects as input a file from the first step, it will wait until everything in step one is finished before starting.

+The subworkflow is called as a multistep-stage meaning that N number of jobs are created for the first step, each job having a unique input read from `inputs_less.yaml`.
+Without a subworfklow the second step would have to wait until all N jobs are done in step one, despite only depending on the output from one of those jobs.
+Fortunately with a subworkflow, scattering on steps can proceed independently.
+This mean that when job 5 is done with step one (create ntuple) it can continue to step two (list lumi sections) without having to wait for job 4 (or any other job) to finish step one.

+To see what I mean:

+[Start the workflow]

-[Start subworkflow...Creating N jobs and each jobs performs:]
+[Start subworkflow...Creating N jobs, each job performing]

 1. Run creation of PU ntuples and noPU ntuples independently of eachother
 2. Runs list_lumi for PU when previous step for PU is done, same for noPU

-[End subworkflow...When all N jobs are done]
+[End subworkflow...When all M jobs are done for step two]

-3. Gather the output from the both PU and noPU list_lumi steps of the subworkflow
+3. Gather the output from both PU and noPU step two of the subworkflow
 4. Run match_files on the output

 ### Structure